nurlaMODS/IW4p-Trickshot-Mod/README.md

 On Kbam Crouch and press what you use for your weapon attachment (actionslot 1)

 //REGEN AMMO\\
-crouch and knife on controller and kbam. thats it.
+crouch and knife on controller and kbam.

+//GIVE CARE PACK\\
+prone dpad up or down on controller and kbam

+//GIVE PRED\\
+prone and dpad left or right on controller and kbam

+# credit

+THANK YOU @plugwalker47 FOR HELP AND OTHER AMAZING THINGS :)

 # Links to Socails